 If you're itchy and have a rash, you could have a skin condition that's known as polymorphic eruption of pregnancy or PEP.

-If you think you have PEP, don’t worry.
-While it can be unpleasant and uncomfortable, it won't harm you or your baby, and it can be treated with the help of your doctor.
+If you think you have PEP, don't worry.
+While it can be unpleasant and uncomfortable, it won't harm you or your baby, and it can be treated with the help of your midwife or doctor.

 PEP sounds serious, but it's a common skin disorder pregnant people experience.
 It causes itching, a rash, small, raised lumps and large inflamed areas of skin, usually on the stomach.

 Back Pain in Early Pregnancy Explained

 In this blog, we'll explore why back pain happens in early pregnancy, discover what signs to look for, and cover some safe and effective pain relief options.